paylike/flutter-engine/README.md

 * `errorHappened` - Happens when the flow could not be completed successfully

 Learn more about this in the [API Reference](https://paylike.io#todo-link)

+## Example application

+In the [example directory](./example/lib/main.dart) you can find a simple example of how to use the library.

+On both **iOS** and **Android** you need to [register a merchant account](https://paylike.io/sign-up) with Paylike before you can use the example application.
+Once you have created your account you can create a new client ID for yourself and use it in the sandbox environment.

+**Android**

+Enter your client ID to the example's main.dart, and you are good to go with running the application.

+The minimum supported SDK is 19.

+**iOS**

+Apple Pay is only available for iOS devices.
+To be able to use this service you have to make a couple of modifications and [register a merchant identification with Apple](https://developer.apple.com/library/archive/ApplePay_Guide/Configuration.html).

+Once you have acquired the merchant identification from Apple, you can request a payment processing certificate to be added to your account via our [support](https://paylike.io/contact).
+This is vital to use our API with Apple Pay.

+When you received your Payment Processing Certificate, you need to add it to the [App Store Connect](https://appstoreconnect.apple.com/).
+Once you are done with this your merchant will be able to execute payments with Apple Pay.

+In your Xcode you also have to set your own merchant identification when you are building the applicaiton.
+You can find this option under the Signing & Capabilities (by opening `example/ios/Runner.xcworkspace` and adding Apple Pay capability)

+Now you should be ready to run the example and execute payments using Apple Pay.

+The minimum supported iOS version is 11.